-This section describes how to search for the snapshot files associated with a particular body-worn DVR.
+This section describes how to search for the snapshot files associated with a particular BodyVISION or BWX-100 record.
 To search for snapshots:

-- 1. Follow steps 1 2 of the Performing an Advanced Video Search procedure. - 2.
+- Follow steps 1 2 of the Performing an Advanced Video Search procedure. - 2.
 Select Body Worn from the DVR Type drop-down list, and then, if desired, enter/select additional search criteria. - 3.
 Click Search.
-All body-worn videos that match your selection criteria are displayed on the Video Search Results page.
+All BodyVISION and/or BWX-100 videos that match your selection criteria are displayed on the Video Search Results page.